PubChimps/JupyterLab/README.md

 ### %pdb

 `%pdb` stands for "Python Debugger."
 Executing this magic command at the begging of a notebook will allow trigger JupyterLab it automatically enter debugging mode when it hits an error or exception.
 The gif below illustrates the previous example, this time using `%pdb`.

-It also be used as a library by adding `import pdb` at the beginning of a notebook.
+It also can be used as a library by adding `import pdb` at the beginning of a notebook.
 The addition of this library will allow the insertion of *breakpoints* to aide with debugging.
 A breakpoint is a location within a program where a debugger will temporarily pause execution so that a finer level of investigation can be achieved.
 Breakpoints can be added to a notebook with the line `pdb.set_trace()`.
 From here, variables can be analzyed as before, and execution can continue to run by *stepping into* and *stepping over* subsequant code.
+Stepping into code brings the debugger to the next line of code in a sequence and into a function if it is called.
+This is achieved by entering `s` in the debugger.
+Stepping over code will skip over a called function and just return its results.
+This is useful for navigating passed functions that are known to operate as expected, and it is done by typing `n`.

 ## Review and Next Steps
 This guide provided some examples that can help when issues arise while coding in JupyterLab, both with and without debuggers.
 It showed how to run shell commands in a Python notebook with `!` and `%`.
 It also introduced magic commands, and illustrated how `%debug` and `%pdb` can be used to provide additional context and assistance when resolving Python errors and exceptions.
+Some concepts are especially useful in debugging, such as analyzing a *stack trace*, inserting *breakpoints*, and *stepping into* as well as *stepping over* functions.

 The Guide to JupyterLab has many more examples of important concepts to understand to enable success in developing with JupyterLab, including how to check for and handle exceptions with Unit Tests and a Glossary of key terms.